ghgindex/ghgi/grammar.md

 * `<A><AQ><D><N>`

 In some cases, multiple ingredients will occur in the same entry, particularly when an alternative is being provided, e.g. "1 (5- to 6-ounce) can or jar tuna, drained and flaked, or 1 (13-ounce) can chickpeas or white beans, drained".
 I think this is indicated by an "or" following a full ingredient entry and directly preceding another full ingredient entry

+## Quantities

+I think we might replace our regexes with a more bottom-up appoach.
+We could label numbers as a start, and from there label quantities, and from there identify which quantities are actually qualifiers.

 ## Lists